 "Get a 16-25 railcard to save money on rail fares, it will make your life easier."

 If you’re still struggling then you can turn to weekend work, which lots of our students do, some even working two jobs at once.
-Here at BCU we have ‘OpportUNIty’, which enables you to work and gain valuable experience while you study with us.
-The scheme gives you the chance to fill many part-time temporary positions within the University, allowing you to fit the job around your course commitments.
+Here at BCU you can work and gain valuable experience while you study with us.
+There are many part-time temporary positions within the University, allowing you to fit the job around your course commitments.
 You’ll boost and enhance your CV and the pay isn’t too bad either.

 5. Getting stuck in